 Check product reviews.
 See how many stars the product has earned and whether people recommend the program to someone in their industry.

 Pay close attention to reviews with one or two stars.
-Note the pain points the software did not resolve (or made worse) and compare that to your organization's need in FP&A automation.
+Note the pain points the software did not resolve (or made worse) and compare that to your organisation's need in FP&A automation.

 Lastly, ask for a demonstration of the product.
 See if you can review how the software will work with your current tech stack without fully committing to one solution.